Insider Selling: SYNNEX Co. (NYSE:SNX) Director Sells 4,275 Shares of Stock

 SYNNEX Co.
-(NYSE:SNX) Director Kevin M. Murai sold 4,275 shares of SYNNEX stock in a transaction dated Tuesday, May 11th.
-The shares were sold at an average price of $118.88, for a total value of $508,212.00.
-Following the transaction, the director now owns 9,402 shares of the company’s stock, valued at approximately $1,117,709.76.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+(NYSE:SNX) Director Kevin M. Murai sold 4,275 shares of SYNNEX stock in a transaction dated Friday, May 14th.
+The stock was sold at an average price of $120.10, for a total value of $513,427.50.
+Following the completion of the transaction, the director now owns 9,402 shares in the company, valued at $1,129,180.20.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.

-SYNNEX (NYSE:SNX) last released its quarterly earnings data on Sunday, March 21st.
-The business services provider reported $1.89 earnings per share for the quarter, beating analysts’ consensus estimates of $1.69 by $0.20.
+SYNNEX (NYSE:SNX) last posted its earnings results on Sunday, March 21st.
+The business services provider reported $1.89 earnings per share for the quarter, topping analysts’ consensus estimates of $1.69 by $0.20.
 SYNNEX had a return on equity of 17.47% and a net margin of 2.14%.
-The firm had revenue of $4.94 billion during the quarter, compared to analyst estimates of $4.70 billion.
-During the same quarter in the prior year, the firm posted $3.26 earnings per share.
-The business’s quarterly revenue was down 6.2% compared to the same quarter last year.
-On average, equities research analysts expect that SYNNEX Co. will post 7.75 earnings per share for the current fiscal year.
+The business had revenue of $4.94 billion for the quarter, compared to analyst estimates of $4.70 billion.
+During the same period in the previous year, the firm earned $3.26 EPS.
+The firm’s revenue was down 6.2% compared to the same quarter last year.
+Research analysts forecast that SYNNEX Co. will post 7.75 earnings per share for the current year.

-Large investors have recently added to or reduced their stakes in the stock.
-Ellevest Inc. bought a new position in SYNNEX in the 4th quarter worth $29,000.
-RPG Investment Advisory LLC purchased a new stake in SYNNEX in the fourth quarter worth about $41,000.
-Banque Cantonale Vaudoise boosted its position in SYNNEX by 164.0% during the 4th quarter.
-Banque Cantonale Vaudoise now owns 623 shares of the business services provider’s stock valued at $51,000 after acquiring an additional 387 shares in the last quarter.
-Captrust Financial Advisors grew its holdings in shares of SYNNEX by 54.5% during the 4th quarter.
-Captrust Financial Advisors now owns 669 shares of the business services provider’s stock worth $54,000 after acquiring an additional 236 shares during the period.
-Finally, Montag A & Associates Inc. bought a new position in shares of SYNNEX in the 4th quarter worth approximately $100,000.
+Several hedge funds have recently modified their holdings of the stock.
+Ellevest Inc. acquired a new stake in shares of SYNNEX in the 4th quarter valued at approximately $29,000.
+Pinebridge Investments L.P. bought a new stake in shares of SYNNEX during the first quarter worth $34,000.
+RPG Investment Advisory LLC bought a new stake in SYNNEX during the 4th quarter worth $41,000.
+Banque Cantonale Vaudoise boosted its stake in shares of SYNNEX by 164.0% during the fourth quarter.
+Banque Cantonale Vaudoise now owns 623 shares of the business services provider’s stock valued at $51,000 after purchasing an additional 387 shares in the last quarter.
+Finally, Captrust Financial Advisors increased its holdings in SYNNEX by 54.5% in the fourth quarter.
+Captrust Financial Advisors now owns 669 shares of the business services provider’s stock valued at $54,000 after purchasing an additional 236 shares during the period.
 Institutional investors and hedge funds own 75.85% of the company’s stock.

 SYNNEX Corporation provides business process services in the United States and internationally.
 The company distributes peripherals; and information technology systems, including system components, software, networking, communications and security equipment, consumer electronics, and complementary products, as well as designs and integrates data center equipment.